 - Candy corn – you’ll see in some of the pictures that we used leaf sprinkles similar to these ones for some of the turkeys.
-You can also get bigger versions in the candy/baking aisle at craft stores like these ones.
+You can also get bigger versions in the candy/baking aisle at craft stores.
 I realized those might be a little challenging to find so if you can’t find or order those, candy corn works great as well.
 And it’s definitely easier to find!

 - Chocolate chips – we used mini chocolate chips because they melt quicker, but you could use any size chocolate chips.
 These are really just used for attaching the items to the turkey, so you could really use pretty much anything that’ll melt and harden for attaching.

 - Candy eyes – we always stock up on these during Halloween season, but they’re available all year long.
 You can order them here or look in your local party store.